Data protection

 8. National cybersecurity incident management structure

-The National Security Law sets forth a procedure to manage crisis affecting National Security, including coordinated response to those threats.
-Cybersecurity is one of the areas of particular concern to National Security so a cyber incident should be dealt through this procedure when its effects, dimension, urgency and mainstreaming are severe enough to need intensified cooperation from competent public authorities.
-In these cases, the Prime Minister will coordinate response against the risk or threat by defining the nature and scope of the crisis, appointing, if necessary, an authority in charge of coordination, the range of powers the authority will be granted with for that purpose, and the human and material resources to be provided by other authorities to contribute towards the solution of the crisis.
-Government is obliged to inform the Congress immediately about the measures undertaken and of the crisis evolution.
+The National Security Law sets forth a procedure to manage crises affecting National Security, including coordinated response to those threats.
+Cybersecurity is one of the areas of particular concern to National Security so a cyber incident should be dealt with through this procedure when its effects, dimension, urgency and mainstreaming are severe enough to need intensified cooperation from competent public authorities.

 Notwithstanding the foregoing, the management procedure to respond to cybersecurity incidents is generally dependant on the specific sector concerned.
-For instance, as regards critical infrastructures, response to and management of cyber incidents would be carried out in accordance with the applicable planning instruments (i.e. National Plan for the Protection of Critical Infrastructure, Sector Strategic Plans, Operator Security Plans, Operator Specific Protection Plans and Operational Support Plans).
-This information is classified so the content is not publicly available.
+For instance, the applicable planning instruments (i.e. National Plan for the Protection of Critical Infrastructure, Sector Strategic Plans, Operator Security Plans, Operator Specific Protection Plans and Operational Support Plans) still govern the response to incidents.

 In 2019 Spain published a National Cybersecurity Incident Notification and Management Guide.
 The purpose of this guide is to provide information security managers with guidelines on reporting cybersecurity incidents to competent public authorities in each case.
 It establishes a detailed notification model based on a series of impact criteria and classifies incidents into five levels of danger (critical, very high, high, average and low).
 The Guide was released by the Ministry of the Interior.
 In 2020 an updated version of the Spanish National Guidelines for Reporting and Managing Cyber Incidents was published.
 The guidelines describe a one-stop-shop mechanism through an email or ticket sent to the corresponding CSIRT (INCIBE-CERT or CCN-CERT).
 The CSIRT, depending on the incident, shall indicate which is the competent authority for the reporting.